Ti-R/jquery.Nice-Scrollbar/README.md

 - Version 1.2.0
 	* Fix a bug where too much content to scroll make the cursor too small.
 	* Fix a bug on placement for some cases.
-	* Add namespace for global vars
+	* Add namespace for global vars.

 - Version 1.1.0
 	* Insert scrollbar before parent of the div because of a Firefox Bug